Welcome to portfolio of Ivan Hanzha (a.k.a. @vinouuus)

 Artist statement

 In my works I often use ceramics and self-made mineral glazes, which I see as a durable alternative for the delicate paper and as a physical manifestation of both clear thinking processes and vague suspense/unpredictability of the final result.
-I see the interaction of individual sculptures or their characteristics as an important part of broadening of my practise.
+I see the interaction of individual sculptures or their characteristics or history as an important part of broadening of my practise.

 Education: